ADVISORY LEBANON-SECURITY/BLAST

-BEIRUT, LEBANON - Live from Beirut a week after a deadly blast hit the city port on Tuesday (August 4), killing more than 150 people, injuring thousands and leaving about a quarter of a million people homeless.
+BEIRUT, LEBANON - Live from Beirut as the city grapples with the destruction left behind by a deadly blast which killed more than 150 people, injured thousands and left about a quarter of a million people homeless.

 Restrictions: